PKelly429/PKelly429.github.io/docs/RTS Prototype/Handling Commands.md

 This command object can then be bound to the UI.

-Another scriptable object, the Command Template is used to define what order the commands should be in the UI.
+Another scriptable object, the Command Template is used to define what commands a unit has and their order in the UI.

-A unit has a reference to a Command Template, which will display the attached commands when the unit is selected.
-The unit will also have a script that subscribes to each command and implements some code to execute when the command is pressed.
+A unit has a reference to a Command Template, along with scripts that subscribe to each command and implement some code to execute when that command is pressed.

 ![[20240820003741.png]]